kenahoo/RHadoop-Wiki/Getting-data-in-and-out.md

 hdfsFormat <- to.dfs(myData)
 ```

 Compute a frequency of object lengths.
 Only require input, mapper, and reducer.
-Note that myData is passed into mapper as `key=item,
+Note that `myDat`a is passed into the mapper, record by
-value=NULL`.
-From v1.1 this is changes to `key = NULL, value = item` to highlight the fact that key is pretty much unimportant other than
+record, as `key=item, value=NULL`.
+From v1.1 this is changes to `key = NULL, value = item` to highlight the fact that key is pretty much
-between the mapper and the reducer.
+unimportant other than between the mapper and the reducer, where it determines the grouping.

 ```r
 mrResult <- mapreduce(input=hdfsFormat,